 Homewares, art, clothing, gifts, linen and furniture.
 Each season brings a new collection of it’s own individual flair but they all seem to share a sense of quiet elegance, restraint and just a touch of luxe!

 At two locations on the coast, the Brickworks, Ferry Road in Southport and their showroom at Kortum Drive, Burleigh Heads (photographed).

 Thank you!
-Art and art culture wasn’t something necessarily inherited, rather something that must be deeply in our psyche.
+Art and art culture wasn’t something necessarily inherited, but rather something that must be deeply in our psyche.
 We never intended to have careers in the art world however as our love for art and design evolved, our businesses did too.
 We suppose it is our destiny.

 Visiting art galleries and museums throughout the world and appreciating art has always been something we’ve enjoyed.
 We see ourselves as quiet achievers who just get in and do what we love to do.
-The arts really inform our business, if not for art, what for?
+The arts really inform our business.
+If not for art, what for?

 You have a major history on the Gold Coast in the arts sector.
 How has that played into your careers and passions?

 Where did you begin your journey in the arts?
 What was the catalyst for starting out on this adventure together?